About Bay Conservation Cadets – Tauira Mahi

 Cadets will receive expert training across a range of areas.
 For example –

-1. Predator Control – BCC are fortunate to have John Bissell, one of NZs leading predator control experts, delivering the predator control course.
-This training will cover a wide range of considerations in creating great practitioners including:
+2. Predator Control – BCC are fortunate to have John Bissell, one of NZs leading predator control experts,

-- Animal behaviour.
+• Animal behavior.
 The mind-set of a predator and getting inside their heads.

-2. Outcomes monitoring – thorough theoretical and practical hands-on training in all aspects of species monitoring including birds, invertebrate, reptile, plants, fresh water.
+3. Outcomes monitoring – thorough theoretical and practical hands-on training in all aspects of species monitoring

 Will I obtain certification?